alwindoss/gnuhealth/thalamus/doc/thalamus.rst

 Thalamus will provides a common way to interconnect the heterogeneous
 - both from the technical and functional aspects -, nodes within the GNU Health federation.

 Technology
 ----------
- RESTful API: Thalamus uses a REST (Representional State Transfer) architectural style, powered by Flask technology (Flask_(web_framework)_)
+RESTful API: Thalamus uses a REST (Representional State Transfer) architectural style, powered by `Flask <https://en.wikipedia.org/wiki/Flask_(web_framework)>`_ technology

 Thalamus will perform CRUD (Create, Read, Update, Delete) operations.
 They will be achived via the following methods upon resources and their instances.

  # GET : Read

  # POST : Create

  # PUT / PATCH : Update

  # DELETE : Minimal (or even none)

- JSON: The information will be encoded in JSON_ format.
+JSON: The information will be encoded in `JSON <https://en.wikipedia.org/wiki/JSON>`_ format.

 Main resources
 --------------